-Experience AND QUALIFICATIONS Matter
+Experience AND QUALIFICATION matter

 You wouldn't hire a plumber to work on your teeth, so why would you hire a career politician to manage your money?

-I would not be running if I did not believe I am the best qualified candidate in this race.
+I would not be running, if I did not believe I am the best qualified candidate in this race.

 Accurate Forecasts Are Key To Good Business - And Good Government

 To quote Yogi Berra, "It's tough to make predictions, especially about the future."

 As difficult as it may be to predict the future, I think that our politicians and government agencies can do a better job of forecasting costs and revenues.
 I don't agree that we need to accept huge cost overruns or revenue shortfalls as a default.

 Many of us are frustrated, we've been lied to, and forecasts have just been plain wrong in many cases.
 Take the RTD Fastracks project, which went $1.8 billion or 38% over budget from $4.7 billion to $6.5 billion.
 Many Coloradans are also aware of the cost overruns for the V.A. hospital which has gone 3 times over budget, costing taxpayers $1 billion more than originally forecast.

 We have many smart, competent people in government, but we can do better if we put more people in office that are qualified, experienced, and independent